Corporate website of Orient Corporation

 Scope

-The evaluation was conducted for consolidated subsidiaries.
+Evaluation was conducted for our consolidated group.

 Definition of Possibility of Occurrence (High, Medium, Low)